Risk Factors for C. difficile Infection

 Learn more about Drug-Resistant Superbugs, Multi-drug Resistant Organisms: MRSA, VRE, Clostridioides difficile, and CRE (online CE course)

-Risk factors for C. difficile Infection
+Risk Factors for C. difficile Infection

-The incidence of C. difficile infection varies considerably but is increasing worldwide, largely due to widespread use of broad-spectrum antibiotics.
+The incidence of C. difficile infection varies considerably but is increasing worldwide, largely due to the widespread use of broad-spectrum antibiotics.

 The risk factors associated with C. difficile infection and colitis are: